Retirement annuities

 Annuity and Opportunity Cost

-No one can guarentee the stock market will give you stable, life long income.
-An annuity will.
-But there are opportunity costs of using the money for an annuity rather than choosing a different way to invest.
+No one can guarentee the stock market will give you a stable, lifelong income—an annuity will.
+However, there are opportunity costs of using the money for an annuity rather than choosing a different investment method.

 Since all investments are tradeoffs, you must understand the pros and cons.